The Waterfall project management method has once been on trend, but eventually became overshadowed by Agile, Scrum, Lean, PRINCE2, and Kanban.

 If somewhere in the middle of the work shareholders want to change how the website operates, it can either be changed relatively easily or become a huge issue depending on the platform and programming languages that are used by the project team.

 Documenting takes time

 Proper reporting and documentation is not a fast task.
-And if the entire project team waits for the papers to be ready before they proceed with the next step, the waste of resources piles up rather quickly.
+And if the entire project team waits for the papers to be ready before they proceed with the next task in the online day planners, the waste of resources piles up rather quickly.

 Depending on your project requirements, having some downtime to fill in the papers might not be that big of a deal.
 Not every project needs to be rushed, although they all usually seek ways to reduce the timeframe and get to the release stage faster.
 If you are working in software development you’re likely to see a slow documentation process as a risk.
 With the website development process or house construction, there is typically less urgency.

 It is important to note though that because Waterfall methodology is so obedient and follows the rules, all data and processes are usually logged in the system in real-time, making the documenting process not that hard.
-Especially if teams use project management software, like Bordio, for example, the information is already well-structured and provided in a report-friendly format.
+Especially if teams use productivity and online to-do list software, like Bordio, where the information is already well-structured and provided in a report-friendly format.

 Shareholders are excluded

 The traditional Waterfall approach excludes clients and/or shareholders from the internal processes of the project.

 While it can be a blessing to not have constant interruptions and u-turns, in general, having the actual end-user have an occasional peek and tell you what’s good and what needs adjustment is beneficial to the quality end-product and client satisfaction.

 The testing phase happens at the very end of the project.
 It means that any bugs or issues that could have been fixed within a couple of hours a month ago, will take much longer now.
 And that is the best-case scenario!
 Some of those issues and incompatibilities can be unfixable and detrimental to the project if they’re not spotted in the early stages.